Types of democracy: Representative democracies

 A demarchy is a form of government where people are randomly selected from the citizenry through sortition to either act as general governmental representatives or to make decisions in specific areas of governance (defense, environment, etc.).

-An organic or authoritarian democracy is a democracy where the ruler holds a considerable amount of power, but their rule benefits the people.
+An authoritarian democracy is a democracy where the ruler holds a considerable amount of power, but their rule benefits the people.
 The term was first used by supporters of Bonapartism.

 Types based on location

 A cellular democracy, developed by Georgist libertarian economist Fred E. Foldvary, uses a multi-level bottom-up structure based on either small neighborhood governmental districts or contractual communities.

 A workplace democracy refers to the application of democracy to the workplace (see also industrial democracy).